 The original idea came from a Dilbert cartoon.
-During a particularly tedious department meeting in January 1997, I purposefully reeled off a long string of buzzwords.
+During one particularly tedious department meeting in January 1997, I reeled off a long string of buzzwords.
 Only one of my colleagues, Lori Colleran, got the joke and replied "Bingo, sir" under her breath.
+It had to be put online.

-I decided to program a web page that creates buzzword bingo cards.
-This idea was not hugely original.
+Programming a web page that creates buzzword bingo cards was a hugely unoriginal idea.
 The first buzzword bingo cards were probably driven by Tom Davis's little C program, from which Scott Adams presumably cribbed the idea for Dilbert.
 Doing a web page was obvious.

-The page and JavaScript program are quite simple.
+The program is simple.
 The program randomly shuffles a list of buzzwords, then emits the first 25 in a five-by-five bingo card.
 It took an afternoon; most of the time was spent on the buzzword list.
-I put the page on the web in early February, showed a few friends and shared a few laughs, then promptly ignored it.
+The page went on the web in early February.
+It got passed around among a friends, we shared a few laughs, and then we promptly ignored it.

-After the page went live, I began to receive one or two email inquiries a month.
+After the page went live, it began to get one or two email inquiries a month.
 The dynamic portions of the program were mentioned in a 1997 JavaScript article in NetscapeWorld (since deceased).
 Several sites have linked to the page or have borrowed the code to develop their own versions.

-In April 1998, Asra Nomani at the Wall Street Journal contacted me.
+In April 1998, Asra Nomani at the Wall Street Journal inquired.
 She was doing a piece to appear in the "Weekend Journal".
 After the piece came out (this site wasn't mentioned), buzzword bingo made the news cycle.
-Subsequently, papers from Chicago, San Francisco, Baltimore, and New York asked me about buzzword bingo.
+Subsequently, papers from Chicago, San Francisco, Baltimore, and New York asked about buzzword bingo.
 The now-apparently-defunct Buzzword-Bingo.com site launched at about the same time.

-United Features Syndicate asked me whether they could license the code for the Dilbert web site.
+United Features Syndicate asked whether they could license the code for the Dilbert web site.
 When their license agreement came, it stated United Features retained all rights to the work, all derivative works, in perpetuity, etc., all for zero dollars down, zero dollars ever.
-I protested; it wasn't worth any money, but at least I wanted my name attached.
-After a brief voice and email exchange, I never heard back.
+Not cool; it wasn't worth any money, but at least name and authorship should be attached.
+After a brief voice and email exchange, UFS never came back.
 Apparently, the Pointy Haired Ones are in control.

 During the last week of September 2000, BizBuzzBingo email started arriving at a rate of one or two a day.
-When I asked one correspondent why his interest, he replied a link to the page had appeared in Jesse Burst's Anchordesk column on ZDNet.
-Since the page was looking a bit dated, I spruced it up over the weekend, adding some new options and this text.
+When asked about his interest, one correspondent replied a link to the page had appeared in Jesse Burst's Anchordesk column on ZDNet.
+Since the page was looking a bit dated, it got spruced up over the weekend, adding some new options and this text.

-Since then email comments continue at about two or three comments a month.
+From then until about 2001, email comments trickled in two or three times a month.
 Occasionally, the site gets a link from online publications' humor and pop-culture columns, and was most recently cited in Tom Terez's WorkForce.com article.
 Overall web site traffic is about 11,000 hits per month, mostly due to the Custom Buzzword Bingo generator added August 2002 in response to several folks requests.

 Please enjoy the fun.
-Also, please feel free to send suggestions for buzzwords or categories to me via the email link at page bottom.
+Also, please feel free to send suggestions for buzzwords or categories of buzzwords via the email link at page bottom.

 Thanks especially to Scott Adams and Dilbert for keeping us sane.
-I think I own every compilation published. $$ Ka-ching! $$
+We may own every compilation published. $$ Ka-ching! $$

 The following people have contributed by making suggestions or by requesting particular buzzwords: